pbouffard/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 ## F´ Terminology

-This section will cover basic terminology used in this and other tutorial with respect to F´.
+This section will cover basic terminology used in this and other tutorials with respect to F´.
 It may be used as a reference for keywords that have specific meaning in an F´ project.

-**Port:** a port represents a connection between *Components*.
+**Port:** represents a connection between *Components*.
 These act as communication channels in F´.
-This allows *Components* to interact with each other.
+A port allows *Components* to interact with each other.
 A set of *Ports* acts as a defined interface to a *Component*.

-**Component:** the location of program behavior.
+**Component:** is the location of program behavior.
 Components execute the software logic of the system and typically define an interface of *Ports* that act allow them to interact with other *Components*.
 Components additionally may define *Commands*, *Events*, *Channels*, and *Parameters*, which define standard data patterns in F´.

-**Topology**: a topology represents the full F´ system.
+**Topology**: represents the full F´ system.
 It is a set of *Components* and the connections between those *Components*.
 The *Topology* specifies the full system and all the communication channels.

-**Event:** an event, also known as an EVR, is a type of downlinked data that represents a single event in the system.
+**Event:** also known as an EVR, an Event is a type of downlinked data that represents a single event in the system.
-An event is composed of a name, format string, and set of arguments that described what happened.
-Events represent a history of the system.
-Events are defined per-*component*.
+An event is defined with a name, format specifier, and set of arguments that describe what happened.
+Taken together, a set of events represent a history of the system.
+Events are defined per-*Component*.

-**Channel:** a channel, also known as a telemetry item, is a single value read and downlinked.
-Channels are consist of a type, a format specifier, and a value.
-Channels represent current system state.
+**Channel:** also known as a telemetry item, is a single value read and downlinked.
+Channels consist of a type, a format specifier, and a value.
+Channels represent the current system state.
 Channels are defined per-*component*.

-**Command:** a command is uplinked data items that instructs the system to perform an action. *Commands* consist of an opcode, a mnemonic, and a list of arguments to the command.
+**Command:** uplinked data items that instruct the system to perform an action. *Commands* consist of an opcode, a mnemonic, and a list of arguments to the command.
 Commands are defined per-*component*.

-**Deployment:** a deployment is a single instance of F´.
+**Deployment:** a single instance of F´.
 Although a single F´ project can use/define multiple deployments, a deployment represents one build/executable.

-**Build Directory/Build Cache:** this directory, created by the `fprime-util` described below, is required to build CMake projects.
+**Build Directory/Build Cache:** this directory, created by `fprime-util` described below, is required to build CMake projects.
 It stores all by-products, generated code, and build products from an F´ build.

 **Ground System:** the computer system running to collect the data from the running F´ deployment.
 There is a basic ground system supplied with F´ for development purposes.

-**Toolchain:** a set of build tools to build for a specific architecture. i.e. the "raspberrypi" toolchain will build F´ deployments for the arm/Linux architecture of the raspberry pi.
+**Toolchain:** a set of tools to build for a specific architecture.
+E.g. the "raspberrypi" toolchain will build F´ deployments for the ARM/Linux architecture of the Raspberry Pi.

 ## F´ Development Process